Edited by humans. Written by AI. How our editing works

 One of Bustamante's more striking points is about moral flexibility, a necessary trait for spies who must operate in ethically gray areas.
 In the workplace, this translates into navigating complex situations where the "right" decision isn't always clear.

-I recall situations in HR where policies and human emotions collided.
-It isn’t always a clear-cut decision, and sometimes, bending the rules slightly is what's needed to do right by an employee.
+There are situations where policies and human emotions collide.
+It isn't always a clear-cut decision, and sometimes, bending the rules slightly is what's needed to do right by an employee.
 This doesn't mean abandoning ethics—it means understanding that ethical guidelines are sometimes more fluid than rigid.

 Loyalty and External Validation